 If you have any concerns about child protection or safeguarding and are unable to contact our school then please contact:

-Our DSL is Miss Sarah Johnson (Deputy Headteacher) and deputy DSL is Mr Declan Coyne (SENCO).
-We also have two safeguarding leads; these are Mrs Karen Horne (Headteacher) and Mrs Gemma Chilton (Assistant Headteacher).
+Our DSL is Miss Sarah Johnson (Deputy Headteacher).
+Our Deputy DSL is Mrs Karen Horne (Headteacher).
+We also have a safeguarding lead who is Mrs Gemma Chilton (Assistant Headteacher).